Steáfán Hannigan

 Steáfán Hannigan is an Irish musician, author, composer, audio engineer, musicologist and instrument maker.
 Since 2008, he has made his home in Canada.

 Hannigan is a multi-instrumentalist.
-Some of the instruments he plays are the Uillean pipes, Bodhrán tin whistle, low whistle, bouzouki, guitar, tenor banjo, flute, mandolin and various percussion instruments.
+Some of the instruments he plays are the uilleann pipes, Bodhrán tin whistle, low whistle, bouzouki, guitar, tenor banjo, flute, mandolin and various percussion instruments.

 Early life and education

 Hannigan was born and grew up in Belfast, Northern Ireland.